-Many school districts start screening for gifted and talented potential at the second grade mark.
+Many school districts start screening for gifted and talented potential at the second-grade mark.
 However, there are many considerable advantages to having your child tested early on.
-Colorado law requires all public schools to identify and serve students between the ages five and twenty-one.
+Colorado law requires all public schools to identify and serve students between the ages of five and twenty-one.
 However, some districts do have an Early Access plan that allows children to be admitted into a gifted program at the age of four years old.

 Q: How is a child referred for gifted identification?

 A child can be referred for gifted identification by a number of sources.
 Colorado laws strongly encourage this.
 Referral sources can be parents, teachers, coaches, or students.
-However, referral does not necessarily mean admittance.
+However, a referral does not necessarily mean admittance.
 After a referral is made, there is a 30 day time period in which an identification team has to make a decision about whether the child will be formally identified or if additional testing is needed.

 Q: What assessments are used for gifted/talented testing?

 School districts have a number of different assessments that they can use for establishing identification.
 These include the WISC, WIAT, GORT and CELF.
-At Emerge, we offer both screening for giftedness as well as Comprehensive Gifted Evaluation.
+At Emerge, we offer both screenings for giftedness as well as Comprehensive Gifted Evaluation.

 For more information on gifted and talented testing, you can visit the website for the Colorado Department of Education or contact our office.